Rohde-Schwarz/shim-review/README.md

 Here's the template:

 -------------------------------------------------------------------------------
-What organization or people are asking to have this signed:
+### What organization or people are asking to have this signed?
 -------------------------------------------------------------------------------
 Rohde & Schwarz Cybersecurity GmbH

 -------------------------------------------------------------------------------
-What product or service is this for:
+### What product or service is this for?
 -------------------------------------------------------------------------------
 Trusted Disk full-disk encryption

 -------------------------------------------------------------------------------
-What's the justification that this really does need to be signed for the whole world to be able to boot it:
+### What's the justification that this really does need to be signed for the whole world to be able to boot it?
 -------------------------------------------------------------------------------
 Trusted Disk provides full-disk encryption for internal and external storage devices and protects data from unauthorized access.
-With a signed SHIM bootloader we are able to use the secure boot feature to ensure that each of the files in the boot chain are unmodified.
+With a signed SHIM bootloader we are able to use the secure boot feature to ensure that each of the files in the boot chain is unmodified.

 -------------------------------------------------------------------------------
-Who is the primary contact for security updates, etc.
+### Who is the primary contact for security updates, etc.?
 -------------------------------------------------------------------------------
 - Name: Clemens Schulz
 - Position: Director Desktop Security